saturn597/RPN/README.md

 `1.000000`

-If we switch the "less than" to a "greater than", execution skips to the point after `then`.
-7 isn't placed on top of the stack, and the stack contains only the 1 by the time we reach the ending `.`.
+`>` leaves 0 (or false) on top of the stack, since 2 is not greater than 3.
+The `if` pops off the "false", and execution skips to the point after `then`.
+As a result, `5 2 +` is never executed, 7 is never placed on top of the stack, and we are left with only 1 on the stack.

 RPN also has an `else`.
 Observe: